Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Introduction

-There are three major challenges for typical one-class FAS methods.
-First, due to the absence of spoof training data, one-class FAS designs rely primarily on assessing the divergence between the distributions of ``live'' and ``spoof'' samples, making these methods innately insufficient to capture discriminative features for distinguishing between live and spoof images \cite{mcintosh2023inter}.
-Second, the visual differences between genuine and spoof faces are often subtle, making the discrepancy between them significantly smaller than the difference between normal and anomalous samples in general industrial anomaly detection tasks~\cite{tsai2022multi,hyun2023reconpatch}.
-As a result, the already limited discriminative features that one-class FAS methods can learn from live faces further exacerbate performance degradation during inference.
-Third, one-class FAS models often rely on entangled feature learning, which results in domain-sensitive representations.
-Unlike two-class FAS methods~\cite{wang2022domain,huang2023towards}, which can separate liveness and domain features and achieve better model generalizability through supervised disentangled feature learning, one-class FAS methods~\cite{huang2021one,lim2020one,huang2024one} cannot leverage supervised disentangled feature learning due to the absence of spoof samples in the training data.
-This limitation makes one-class FAS methods more susceptible to domain-specific information and prone to overfitting to the training domains.
-Although Huang et al. proposed using non-zero spoof cue maps for pseudo latent spoof feature generation~\cite{huang2024one}, the influence of unknown domain information on one-class FAS models remains unaddressed.
+To improve one-class FAS, three major challenges must be addressed.
+First, the absence of spoof samples forces one-class methods to rely on implicit distribution divergence between ``live'' and ``spoof'' data, which limits their ability to learn discriminative features \cite{mcintosh2023inter}.
+Second, the visual discrepancy between genuine and spoof faces is often subtle and significantly smaller than that observed in general industrial anomaly detection tasks \cite{tsai2022multi,hyun2023reconpatch}, further exacerbating performance degradation.
+Third, one-class FAS models typically rely on entangled feature learning, making them vulnerable to domain-specific bias.
+More specifically, while two-class FAS methods~\cite{wang2022domain,huang2023towards} achieve better generalizability by leveraging supervised disentanglement to separate liveness and domain features, one-class FAS methods~\cite{huang2021one,lim2020one,huang2024one} cannot leverage such supervision due to the absence of spoof samples and become prone to overfitting to the training domains and sensitive to domain-specific bias.
+Although recent work \cite{huang2024one} explored pseudo spoof feature generation, the influence of unknown domain variations remains largely unaddressed.